-2020-21 Non-Credit Course Development Request for Proposals
+2022 Non-Credit Professional Development Course Request for Proposals

 Engagement between MSU and individuals and communities across Montana continues to be a critical component of MSU’s Strategic Plan: Choosing Promise.
 The goal of this request for proposals is to leverage the knowledge and expertise of MSU faculty and staff to address the professional development needs of the people of the Gallatin Valley and beyond through non-credit course development.

-Proposal Information and Requirements
+Proposal information and requirements

 Non-Credit Course Development proposals should include:

-- Identification of a professional development offering (broadly construed) that can connect the skills and knowledge of MSU faculty and staff to serve communities throughout Montana
+- Identification of a professional development offering (broadly construed) that can connect the skills and knowledge of MSU faculty and staff to serve communities throughout Montana.

-- A description of the course topic
+- A description of the course topic.

 - A description of the target audience.
-This may be broad (e.g., individuals seeking to re-enter the workforce after several years out of it) or narrow (e.g., small business owners)
+This may be broad (e.g., individuals seeking to re-enter the workforce after several years out of it) or narrow (e.g., small business owners).

-The Non-Credit Courses Described by the Grant Proposals may include:
+The non-credit courses described by the grant proposals may include:

-- Development of skills that apply mainly to specific occupations
+- Development of skills that apply mainly to specific occupations.

 - Communicating innovative solutions and applications for specified measurable outcomes

-- Influencing professional practice
+- Influencing professional practice.

 - Application of proven strategies or unique solutions to a well-defined problem

-- Reciprocal relationships with external constituents
+- Reciprocal relationships with external constituents.

 Preference will be given to courses that:

-- Can be taught in an online environment (either as a webinar or in D2L) but are also suited to be adapted to face-to-face learning
+- Can be taught in an online environment (either as a webinar or in D2L) but are also suited to be adapted to face-to-face learning.

-- Have identified a specific target audience in coordination with a third-party organization. (e.g., a professional organization interested in providing the proposed training to its membership)
+- Have identified a specific target audience in coordination with a third-party organization. (e.g., a professional organization interested in providing the proposed training to its membership.)

-Funding for any given proposal is one-time only and awardees should not expect ongoing funding.
-Funding is for course development and funds requested should be relative to anticipated length of course instruction.
-Compensation for instruction will be funded through the collection of course registration fees.
+Funding for any given proposal is one-time only, and awardees should not expect ongoing funding.
+Funding is for course development, and funds requested should be relative to the anticipated length of course instruction.
+Compensation for instruction will be funded through the collection of participant fees when the course is offered.

 Please note, funds must be spent in accordance with MSU policy and procedures.